Splyth/slack_bot/README.md

   SLACK_SECRET: Under General Information in slack API.
 Used to ensure bot only responds to requests from slack

   SLACK_USER_TOKEN: User token of the person who made the bot (must have kick user priveldges for certain commands)

+  SPOTIFY_CLIENT_ID: Client ID for Spotify (check the spotify docs in the requirements section)

+  SPOTIFY_CLIENT_SECRET: Client Secret for Spotify (check the spotify docs in the requirements section)

 # Notes on Google API
   https://cse.google.com/cse/all (In the web form where you create/edit your custom search engine enable "Image search" option and and for "Sites to search" option select "Search the entire web but emphasize included sites")